My Creds to be Talking About the CWPOA, CMWC & MAC

 3. Current CWPOA issues for discussion and action

 There appears to be only one agenda item “issues” for “discussion” and “action”.
-Following is a line by line rebuttal of sorts, corrections, of the opinions express by the CWPOA in their agenda “letter”.
+Following is a line by line rebuttal of sorts.

 It has been a tumultuous year since the community voted by a 2 to 1 margin to reject the Road Maintenance District that was proposed by the County of Madera.

 One may accept the year as being “tumultuous”, if you count the predicted inability of the CWPOA to get any meaningful road improvements done as “tumultuous”.
 However, the year has been anything but tumultuous.
-The year has shown only what the CWPOA board knew unequivocally in 2008, that the CWPOA is ill equipped to handle road improvements after the events of 2008, that thereafter the requirement for permits and engineering would be imposed.
+The year has shown only what the CWPOA board knew unequivocally in 2008, that the CWPOA is ill equipped to handle road improvements after the events of 2008.
+The requirement that permits and engineering would be imposed has been known since at least 2008.

 The “2 to 1″ margin is correct for those who voted.
-What isn’t mentioned is that only 46 percent of those eligible actually voted no, that 53 percent didn’t vote, and that only 20 votes needed to change their mind from “yes” to “no” to swing the vote.
-That’s all the employees needed.
-And they went door to door to get them to change their minds.
+What isn’t mentioned is that only 46 percent of those eligible actually voted NO, that 53 percent didn’t vote, and that only 20 votes needed to change their mind from “yes” to “no” to swing the vote.
+That’s all the paid employees needed to preserve their “road” income.
+And they went door to door to get them to change their minds, and spent hundreds of dollars on spin mailings.

 The last statement “proposed by the County of Madera” is patently false.
-The district was proposed by this author and dozens of residents who also wanted to see road improvements just like we see next door at Cascadel Heights, and have seen since 1995.
+The district was proposed by me and dozens of excited residents who also wanted to see road improvements.
+Cascadel Heights has a very successful road district and have since 1995.
 A road district is drop dead simple and works.
 The CWPOA doesn’t.

 Your Board of Directors believes that your votes, to overwhelmingly reject the interference by the County, was a vote to keep local control of our roads.